 First a little about the origins of bone broth.

-The Paleo diet also called the “Caveman” diet, centers around the idea that if we eat like our ancestors did 10,000 years ago, we’ll be healthier, lose weight and curb disease.
-That means foods that can be hunted, fished or gathered: meat, fish, shellfish, poultry, eggs, veggies, roots, fruits and berries.
+The Paleo diet also called the “Caveman” diet, centers around the idea that if we eat like our ancestors did 10,000 years ago, we will be healthier, lose weight and curb disease.
+That means foods that can be hunted, fished, or gathered: meat, fish, shellfish, poultry, eggs, veggies, roots, fruits, and berries.
 No grains, no dairy, no legumes (beans or peas), no sugar, no salt.
 While these standards can be bent a little bit more today with our evolutionary development there are certain things our ancestors did that should not be forgotten.

 Our hunter-gatherer ancestors started making bone broth out of necessity.